-Assurance Level Routine Re-Key Identity Requirements for Subscriber Signature, Authentication and Encryption Certificates initial Registration process at least once every nine years from the time of initial Registration.
+Assurance Level Routine Re-Key Identity Requirements for Subscriber Signature, Authentication and Encryption Certificates Basic (all policies) Identity may be established through use of a current (unexpired) Signature Key, except that identity shall be reestablished through initial Registration process at least once every nine years from the time of initial Registration.
 Medium (all policies) Identity may be established through use of current Signature Key, except that identity shall be established through initial Registration process at least once every nine years from the time of initial Registration.
 For IGC Medium Device Software and IGC Medium Device Hardware Certificates, identity may be established through the use of current Signature Key or using means commensurate with the strength of the Certificate being requested, except that identity shall be established through initial Registration process at least once every nine years from the time of initial Registration.
 PIV-I Hardware (all policies) PIV-I Card Authentication Identity may be established through use of the current Signature Key, except that identity shall be established through initial Registration process at least once every nine years from the time of initial Registration.
-I&A for Re-Key of PIV-I Certificates may be initiated by an LRA through a CMS.
+Aunentication I&A for Re-Key of PIV-I Certificates may be initiated by an LRA through a CMS.
 In such cases the Subscriber authenticates through presentation of his or her fingerprint that must match the Subscriber's fingerprint stored on the same smart card on which the Subscriber's PIV-I Certificates to be Re-Keyed are stored.
 Following such authentication, the CMS can write new Certificates to the smart card.
-Whe n any current Signature Private Key Certificate is used for I&A